Panama is consistently ranked among one of the best destinations for retirees in the World.

 Most retirees usually choose to live in the beach communities close to Panama City such as Coronado, San Carlos, Farallon or in the seaside towns of Pedasi, Cambutal and Santa Catalina for the laid-back lifestyle or in the highlands in the town of Boquete for a more spring like climate.

 The official currency in Panama is the Balboa, which is tied to the US dollar.
 Panama does not print its own paper currency and uses the US dollar as legal tender.

 Panama has several internationally recognized schools for your children.
 The International School of Panama, Boston School International, Metropolitan School of Panama, Knightsbridge Schools International Panama, Oxford School are amongst the most well known.

 Panama is interconnected and there is good internet / cable TV.
 There are several providers; however, the 2 most well known are Tigo and Cable & Wireless.

-The neighbourhoods of Clayton, Albrook and Panama Pacifico are generally more green and quiet neighbourhoods with nice residential options from low-rise apartments and houses.
+The neighborhoods of Clayton, Albrook and Panama Pacifico are generally more green and quiet neighborhoods with nice residential options from low-rise apartments and houses.